 No payment terms

-If you’re a freelancer, you know that chasing late payments can be a huge hassle; one of the best ways to prevent this chase is to get payment terms written into your contract.
-Make sure that the contract in question details:
+If you’re a freelancer, you know that chasing late payments can be a huge hassle; one of the best ways to prevent this chase is to get payment terms written into your contract during the initial client onboarding process.
+Make sure that the contract details:

 - When you’ll be paid (ideally you want NET30, or payment within 30 days from the point of invoicing)